 A spoonful of this sweet-tart minty apricot chutney, made with fresh apple and dried apricots, adds a graceful note both to spicy curries as well as mild grain and bean dishes.
 Fresh mint gives it a nice flavor, so add as much as you’d like.

 Makes: About 2 cups, 8 or more servings

-- 1 tablespoon olive oil or other healthy vegetable oil
+- 1 tbsp olive oil or other healthy vegetable oil

 - 1 large onion, finely chopped

 - 1 medium tart apple, peeled, cored, and diced

 - 1 heaping cup chopped dried apricots

 - 1 tsp grated fresh ginger, or more to taste

 - 2 tbsp apple cider vinegar

 - cayenne pepper to taste